kirbycool/thanx-docs/source/includes/webhooks/_purchases.md

-## Purchases
+## Purchase Data

-A purchase webhook payload looks like this:
+A generic purchase webhook payload looks like the first payload listed to the right.

 ```json
 {